Aug 1 2023

 Hashing and matching is the foundation of CSAM detection.
 But, it’s only a starting point because it only identifies known CSAM by matching against hashlists of previously reported and verified content.
 This is why the size of your CSAM hash database is critical.

-Safer offers the largest database of known CSAM hashes–32+ million and growing.
-Our tool also enables our customers to share hashlists with each other, further expanding the corpus of known CSAM and casting a wide net for CSAM detection.
+Safer Match offers the largest database of known CSAM hashes – 57.3+ million and growing.
+The solution also enables our customers to share hashlists with each other, further expanding the corpus of known CSAM and casting a wide net for CSAM detection.

 How do you find unknown or new CSAM, you may be asking?